Ultralight dark matter in long-baseline accelerator neutrino oscillations: Ultralight dark matter in neutrino oscillations

-Dark matter potential $V_{\rm dark}$ can take several different forms according to the Lorentz structure of the interaction.
-In the case of scalar interactions, this potential is written as
+Depending on the Lorentz structures of the neutrino-DM interactions, the DM potential $V_{\rm dark}$ can take different forms.
+In the case of scalar interactions, this potential can be written as~{\hx \cite{Brdar:2017kbt}}

-where $\phi^2 y^2$ dominates at low $m_\phi$ values and $\phi(y m_\nu + m_\nu y)$ at high $m_\phi$ values.
-It can be noted that dark matter affects neutrino oscillations in two different ways, that is, time modulation and non-trivial matter effects.
-Time modulation arises from the classical field definition~(\ref{eq:phi_t}) and the strength of the modulation depends primarily on the neutrino time of flight.
-The matter effects on the other hand are influenced by the matter potential $V_{\rm dark}^{\rm scalar}$, which can be calculated from equation~(\ref{eq:6}).
+where $\phi^2 y^2$ dominates at low values of $m_\phi$, while $\phi(y m_\nu + m_\nu y)$ at high values of $m_\phi$.
+It should be noted that the DM affects neutrino oscillations in two different ways: the time modulation and the non-trivial matter effects.
+The time modulation arises from the classical field definition (c.f. eq.~\ref{eq:phi_t}) and the strength of the modulation depends primarily on the neutrino time of flight.
+The matter effect, on the other hand, is influenced by the matter potential $V_{\rm dark}^{\rm scalar}$, which can be calculated from eq.~(\ref{eq:6}).